SCLW/Circuitry-Based-Sound/readme.md

 ## CD4093

 The CD4093 contains 4 NAND Schmitt triggers, each providing 2 inputs and 1 output.

-It is outputting square waves when the first input is set to a logical high and the second input is wired as the CD40106.
+It acts as a square wave oscillator when the first input is set to a logical high and the second input is wired as the CD40106.
 Bringing the 1 input down to a logical low, inhibits oscillations.
 Therfore, gating the ouput can be achieved by controlling the first input with another digital signal, square wave or a simple switch for the input pin fo changing between power or signal ground.
 Bringing the first input to high via a push button works like a keyboard.

 <img src=https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD4093.jpg>